idun-corp/Idun-Examples/Idun-Api/authentication/README.md

 for every REST call to Idun REST API.
 It has to be prepended by Bearer clause:
 --header 'Authorization: Bearer XXXXXX_TOKEN_BODY_XXXXXXXXXX'

-1. Interactive authentication uses OAuth Authorization Code flow.
+1. Interactive authentication uses OAuth Implicit Grant flow.

 For Web UI application that is interacting with the user, there is MSAL for Javascript Library provided by Microsoft, that allows to perform authorization of the user in the frame of UI.
 It exists for several JS frameworks as well as framework-agnostic version.